No One (Game of Thrones): In Meereen

 Varys leaves for Westeros to find more allies.
 Tyrion, Grey Worm, and Missandei celebrate Meereen's rejuvenation as a fleet sent by the Masters arrives to attack the city.
 Daenerys returns to Meereen with Drogon.

 In Braavos

-The Waif kills Lady Crane, intending to kill Arya as well.
+Lady Crane finds an injured Arya and treats her wounds.
+While Arya rests, the Waif finds and kills Lady Crane, intending to kill Arya as well.
 Arya flees to her hideout with the Waif in pursuit.

 Jaqen follows a trail of blood to the Hall of Faces, where he finds the Waif's face before being held at sword-point by Arya.
-Jaqen congratulates Arya for finally becoming No One, but she rejects the title, asserting her identity as Arya Stark and declaring that she is "going home."
+Jaqen congratulates Arya for finally becoming No One, but she rejects the title, asserting her identity as Arya Stark of Winterfell and declaring that she is returning home.

 Production

 Writing

 "No One" was written by the series' creators David Benioff and D. B. Weiss.

 In the "Inside the Episode" featurette published by HBO following the airing of the episode, David Benioff spoke about the revelation in King's Landing, and Tommen's decision to abolish "trial by combat," stating "This moment is a grievous blow for Cersei because she's been counting on trial by combat really since the end of season five.
 This was always her ace in the hole, the Mountain was never going to lose a trial by combat there's no one out there who could beat him.
 And then Tommen takes it away from her and knowing really what he's doing.
 He might be a weak King, but he's not an idiot, he understands that this move is going to mean that she's probably not going to fare that well in this trial.
 So it's a pretty devastating moment for Cersei, and you see that in her reaction, and partly because it just bodes so ill for this coming trial, and partly because it's her own son who's really betrayed her."

 Speaking about the siege of Riverrun, Weiss noted about Brienne and Jaime's reunion that "Jaime didn't expect to see Brienne necessarily ever again, he certainly didn't expect to see her marching into his military camp.
 And his relationship is obviously very complicated, and fraught, and has undercurrents that he's uncomfortable with feeling."
 Benioff continued about Brienne's escape, "It's these two who are not quite sure how they feel about the other, and he lets her go.
 He'd be well within his rights to send his men after her, to capture her, and it wouldn't be that hard to capture her since she's being slowly rowed away by Podrick, but he doesn't.
 She might technically be an enemy now that she's serving Sansa Stark, who is still obviously a suspect in Joffrey's murder, but she's not Jaime's enemy."